polca/premise/docs/introduction.rst

 * Same broad mapping as REMIND, but with EU-specific detail.
 * Excellent coverage of transport and fuels, aligned with EU decarbonization pathways.
-* Includes CO₂ removal and electricity in high detail.
+* Includes CO₂ removal (11) and electricity (34) in high detail.

 *Limitations:*

-* Industrial coverage (cement, steel) is moderate compared to IMAGE.
+* Industrial coverage (cement 4, steel 42) is moderate compared to IMAGE and TIAM-UCL.
 * Not as many scenarios available as for REMIND.

 **TIAM-UCL**